JAForbes/blog/posts/refactoring-with-arrays.md

 2. The old structure, we'll call that `SumType` because it uses [sum-type](https://github.com/JAForbes/sum-type)
 3. It's not anything we recognize.
 We'll return an empty array for that case.

-We'll use some duck typing to establish to a reasonable level of confidence that we're dealing with a particular case.
+We'll use some duck-typing to establish to a reasonable level of confidence that we're dealing with a particular case.

 ```js